Charles E. Green III Purchases 1,000 Shares of National Bankshares, Inc. (NASDAQ:NKSH) Stock

-National Bankshares, Inc. (NASDAQ:NKSH) Director Charles E. Green III bought 1,000 shares of the stock in a transaction that occurred on Friday, May 28th.
-The stock was bought at an average price of $34.99 per share, with a total value of $34,990.00.
-Following the completion of the purchase, the director now directly owns 45,238 shares in the company, valued at $1,582,877.62.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+National Bankshares, Inc. (NASDAQ:NKSH) Director Charles E. Green III bought 1,000 shares of National Bankshares stock in a transaction dated Thursday, June 10th.
+The shares were bought at an average price of $35.45 per share, for a total transaction of $35,450.00.
+Following the completion of the transaction, the director now directly owns 45,238 shares of the company’s stock, valued at approximately $1,603,687.10.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

 National Bankshares (NASDAQ:NKSH) last posted its quarterly earnings results on Wednesday, April 21st.
-The bank reported $0.74 EPS for the quarter, beating the consensus estimate of $0.62 by $0.12.
+The bank reported $0.74 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.62 by $0.12.
 National Bankshares had a net margin of 32.65% and a return on equity of 8.56%.
-As a group, sell-side analysts forecast that National Bankshares, Inc. will post 2.85 EPS for the current year.
+Sell-side analysts anticipate that National Bankshares, Inc. will post 2.85 earnings per share for the current fiscal year.

-Hedge funds have recently made changes to their positions in the stock.
-BlackRock Inc. lifted its holdings in National Bankshares by 8.2% in the first quarter.
-BlackRock Inc. now owns 518,183 shares of the bank’s stock valued at $18,400,000 after acquiring an additional 39,437 shares during the period.
-Arrowstreet Capital Limited Partnership purchased a new position in shares of National Bankshares during the 1st quarter valued at approximately $775,000.
-JPMorgan Chase & Co. lifted its stake in shares of National Bankshares by 272.8% in the 4th quarter.
-JPMorgan Chase & Co. now owns 19,832 shares of the bank’s stock valued at $621,000 after purchasing an additional 14,512 shares during the period.
-Royce & Associates LP boosted its holdings in National Bankshares by 4.9% during the first quarter.
-Royce & Associates LP now owns 298,772 shares of the bank’s stock worth $10,609,000 after buying an additional 14,020 shares in the last quarter.
-Finally, Brandes Investment Partners LP purchased a new stake in National Bankshares during the first quarter worth $369,000.
-Institutional investors own 29.64% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+BlackRock Inc. grew its position in shares of National Bankshares by 8.2% during the 1st quarter.
+BlackRock Inc. now owns 518,183 shares of the bank’s stock worth $18,400,000 after buying an additional 39,437 shares during the period.
+Arrowstreet Capital Limited Partnership acquired a new position in National Bankshares during the first quarter valued at approximately $775,000.
+JPMorgan Chase & Co. increased its stake in National Bankshares by 272.8% in the fourth quarter.
+JPMorgan Chase & Co. now owns 19,832 shares of the bank’s stock valued at $621,000 after purchasing an additional 14,512 shares in the last quarter.
+Royce & Associates LP raised its holdings in National Bankshares by 4.9% in the first quarter.
+Royce & Associates LP now owns 298,772 shares of the bank’s stock worth $10,609,000 after purchasing an additional 14,020 shares during the period.
+Finally, Brandes Investment Partners LP bought a new position in shares of National Bankshares during the first quarter worth $369,000.
+Hedge funds and other institutional investors own 29.64% of the company’s stock.

 National Bankshares, Inc operates as the bank holding company for the National Bank of Blacksburg that provides retail and commercial banking products and services to individuals, businesses, non-profits, and local governments.
 The company accepts interest-bearing and non-interest bearing demand deposit accounts, money market deposit accounts, savings accounts, certificates of deposit, and individual retirement accounts.